-7) Mark E. Stoeckle
+8) Mark E. Stoeckle

-Mr. Stoeckle has been CEO of the Fund and PEO since February 11, 2013.
-He was elected to the Board of Directors of the Fund and PEO on February 14, 2013, and has served as President of the Fund since January 21, 2015.
+Mr. Stoeckle has been CEO of the Fund and ADX since February 11, 2013.
+He was elected to the Board of Directors of the Fund and ADX on February 14, 2013, and served as President of the Fund from his election to that position on February 14, 2013 through January 21, 2015.
 Mr. Stoeckle's distinguished career in financial services and asset management spans over 30 years, and he brings a wealth of investment and business experience to the role.
 Previously, he was Chief Investment Officer, U.S. Equities and Global Sector Funds, at the global investment management firm BNP Paribas Investment Partners.